Next-to-next-to-leading order spin-orbit effects in the equations of motion of compact binary systems: Hadamard regularization of potentials

 We now turn to the computation of the partie finie of Poisson integrals, of the type of the first and third term in \eqref{taylorexpand}.\footnote{Pure spatial integrals like the second term of \eqref{taylorexpand}, where the integrand is independent of $\bfx$, are computed using the Hadamard prescription for singular integrals, following the procedure described in Ref.~\cite{BFreg}.} When direct integration is not possible (at least using known results) for the non-compact support part of non-linear potentials, one by-passes the difficulty by directly computing the Hadamard regularized value of the integral at the points $\bfy_{1}$ or $\bfy_{2}$.
 By doing so, one will not have access to the full information about the potentials (hence the metric) everywhere in space, but only the information relevant for the computation of the equations of motion.
 Since the computation is different for each derivative of the potential, one has to figure out which derivatives of which potential will be needed in the final computation.
 Table~\ref{tab:potentials} already gave the required spin parts of potentials.
 Furthermore we find that two new non-spin (\textit{NS}) potentials, featuring two derivatives, have to be computed in addition to known previous results \cite{BFeom}:

 Following Ref.~\cite{BFreg} (to which we refer for details and definitions), we define generic Poisson integrals and twice-iterated Poisson integrals:

 where the source $F$ is singular at $\bfy_{1}$ and $\bfy_{2}$.
-The symbol $\text{Pf}$ stands for the Hadamard partie finie for integrals, which depends on two arbitrary constants $s_{1}$ and $s_{2}$.
+The symbol $\text{Pf}$ stands for the Hadamard partie finie for integrals diverging near the particle locations.
+This regularization procedure consists in removing from the integration domain two spherical balls of radius $s$ surrounding the two singularities, substracting the purely divergent part, and taking the limit $s\to 0$.
+The partie finie regularization depends on two arbitrary constants $s_1$ and $s_2$ (see Ref. \cite{BFreg}).
 The results for the extended Hadamard partie finie (in the sense of Eqs.~(5.3)-(5.4) in \cite{BFreg}) of the Poisson potentials $P$ and $Q$ are:

 In these formulae, the first term would correspond to the naive prescription of taking directly $\bfx=\bfy_{1}$ inside the integrals \eqref{PQdef}, and the second term features a regularization constant $\ln(r'_{1})$ coming from the singular limit $\bfx'\to\bfy_{1}$.
 Notice that the constant $s_{1}$ automatically cancels between the two terms, while the $\text{Pf}$ term may induce a dependence on $s_{2}$, so that the result depends on two constants $r'_{1}$ and $s_2$.
 For the present work we had to extend these formulae to the case of a double gradient, in order to compute the potentials \eqref{NSpotentials}.
 Using the same method as in Ref.~\cite{BFreg}, we obtained the corresponding required expressions for the double derivative: